Skip to main content

 The Best Pine Script Generator

-MACD stands for Moving Average Convergence Divergence - sounds fancy, but it's really just three simple parts that work together to show you market momentum.
-Think of it like a traffic light for trading decisions.
+MACD stands for Moving Average Convergence Divergence.
+It's really just three pieces of data that together show you momentum shifts — like a traffic light for your trades.

 • MACD Line: The difference between a fast moving average (usually 12 periods) and a slow one (26 periods)